 Copies:

-Submit three copies, unless otherwise indicated in the individual Specification Sections.
+Submit one electronic copy, unless otherwise indicated in the individual Specification Sections.

 Refer to the individual Specification Sections for specific submittal requirements.

 The Consultant will review each submittal for general conformance with the Contract Documents.

 The Consultant’s review does not relieve the Contractor from its obligations to comply with the requirements of the Contract, nor shall it relieve the Contractor of its responsibility for any consequences which may arise out of errors in the shop drawings or in the Contractor’s design.